-Then the star of the popular sitcom “The Ellen Show,” comedian Ellen DeGeneres stuns audiences by choosing to reveal her sexual orientation in the context of her show.
+Then the star of the popular sitcom “The Ellen Show,” comedian Ellen DeGeneres stuns audiences by choosing to reveal her sexual orientation within the context of her show.
 She comes out in primetime on national television, spurring a negative media frenzy.
 Shortly thereafter, her show is canceled, and she falls into a depression over her faltering career and the stress of the ordeal.
-Now host of the daytime talk show “The Ellen Degeneres Show” launched in 2003, DeGeneres regains success and marries actress Portia de Rossi in 2008.
+DeGeneres would later go on to host the popular daytime talk show “The Ellen Degeneres Show” in 2003, and marry actress Portia de Rossi in 2008.

 In addition to operating the only national crisis lifeline for LGBT teens and young adults, Trevor offers unique suicide prevention services to youth in digital spaces, including counseling via instant message through TrevorChat and TrevorSpace, the largest online social network specifically for LGBT young people.